ChryssaNab/Handwriting-Recognition/Character_Recognition/README.md

 ### [**Testing**](#) <a name="testing"></a>

-Execute the *main.py* script to initiate the end-to-end pipeline and set the `--data_path`, to the *image-data* test set.
+Execute the *main.py* script to initiate the end-to-end pipeline and set the `--data_path`, to the *image-data/* test set.
 This process involves segmenting the test imaging scripts into individual characters, recognizing them, and transcribing them into a text document.
 To facilitate this, a trained model named `model.h5`, located under the *./src/training/* directory, is loaded and utilized for predictions.

 ``` shell
  $ python3 src/main.py --data_path ./DSS/image-data/
  ```

+The output for this procedure is stored within the directory *./results/*.
+It comprises two main sub-folders.
+The first, named *segmentation_output/*, houses the segmented lines and characters for each Hebrew text.
+The second, named *transcript_output/*, contains a text document for each Hebrew text, comprising the transcribed characters after they have been segmented and recognized from the original image.

 ---